EldricArlo/Unsealer/README.md

 ## FAQ (Frequently Asked Questions)

 **Q: I'm getting a "decryption or parsing failed" error.
 What's wrong?**
-A: This error almost always means one of two things:
+A: This is the most common error and it almost always means one of three things:
    1.  **Incorrect Password**: You might have mistyped your Samsung account master password.
 Passwords are case-sensitive.
-Please double-check it.
+Please double-check it carefully.
-   2.  **Corrupted File**: The `.spass` file itself might be corrupted or incomplete.
-Try creating a new backup from your phone.
+   2.  **Corrupted File**: The `.spass` file itself might be damaged or incomplete from the backup process.
+Try creating a fresh backup from your phone using Smart Switch.
+   3.  **Incompatible File Format**: Samsung may have updated the encryption or data structure within the `.spass` file in a newer version of Smart Switch or Samsung Pass.
+Since this tool is based on reverse engineering, a format change could render it unable to read newer files until the tool itself is updated.

 **Q: Is this tool safe?
 Can it steal my passwords?**
 A: This tool is designed with security as a top priority.